If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 Quick Note: Filter out your reports to understand bot performance during a specific time.
 By filter we mean, understanding how many chats were valid.
 Identify the average amount of chats your chatbot manages daily and filter valuable conversations to identify the right pain points of your customers against the chatbot and its performance.

-9. From Scheduling Meetings to Tracking Orders Engage in Every Way Possible
+9. From Scheduling Meetings to Tracking Orders Engage in Every Possible Way

 Your chatbot needs to multi-task.
 Don’t let your chatbot simply answer common questions or track orders for your customers.
 It needs to be an allrounder.
 That’s the only way you can generate more engagement with prospects and existing customers.